ABignaud/Transcriptomics_SupBioTech_2023/docs/content/Introduction/04_Config.md

 ```

 The `ls` should yield you the list of the files inside your folder.
 So the
-archive that you previoulsy downloaded should be listed.
+archive that you previously downloaded should be listed.
 If not, it's not
 working.
 Check that you have loaded the right folder in the advanced settings
 used.